Applications, Forms & Documents

 The project application was deemed complete for processing on September 4, 2015.
 Staff prepared a scoping document to identify issues that require evaluation in a project-specific Environmental Impact Report (EIR).
 A Request for Proposals (RFP) was released on November 23, 2015 and RECON Environmental was selected to prepare the Draft EIR.

-The Draft EIR prepared for this project (17-EIR-01) was released for public review on Thursday, February 2, 2017.
-The EIR identifies and discusses potential impacts, mitigation measures, residual impacts and monitoring requirements for identified environmental issue areas.
-Significant and unavoidable (Class I) effects on the environment are anticipated in the following areas: aesthetics/visual resources (project specific and cumulative).
+The original Draft EIR, the Revised Draft EIR and the Final EIR prepared for the project identify the potential impacts of the project, mitigation measures, residual impacts and mitigation measure monitoring requirements.
+Significant and unavoidable (Class I) effects on the environment are anticipated in the following areas: aesthetics/visual resources (project-specific and cumulative).
 Potentially significant but mitigable (Class II) impacts were identified in the issue areas of aesthetics, biological resources, cultural resources, geology and soils, hydrology and water quality, noise, public services and utilities (short-term solid waste), transportation and circulation, and fire protection.
 Less than significant impacts (Class III) were identified in the issue areas of air quality, greenhouse gas emissions, and land use.

 Draft Environmental Impact Report (January, 2017)